397th Engineer Battalion (United States)

 The 397th Engineer Battalion is a multi-role engineer battalion of the United States Army based in Marina, California.
 Activated 18 May 1959 at Eau Claire, the battalion traces its lineage back to World War II.
 It is a United States Army Reserve formation and is subordinate to the 301st Maneuver Enhancement Brigade at Joint Base Lewis McCord WA.

+Organization

+The battalion is a subordinate unit of the 301st Maneuver Enhancement Brigade.
+As of January 2026 the battalion consists of the following units: